ASA Statistics Project Competition for Grades 7–12

 If the submission is a collaborative effort, the prize money will be divided equally.

-Also, first-place winners and their advisers will receive Texas Instruments TI-84 Plus Silver Edition Graphing Calculators.
+Also, first-place winners will receive Texas Instruments graphing calculators.

 Certificate of Participation (PDF download)